Skip to main content

 If everyone in your travel party is not purchasing wi-fi, you might struggle with how to communicate when you all go your separate ways.
 You gotta ditch the technology and go old school.

-Sticking post-it notes to cabin mirror is a great way to leave messages about your whereabouts.
+Sticking post-it notes to the cabin mirror is a great way to leave messages about your whereabouts.
 Magnetic whiteboards will also do the trick.
 Just know that if you leave them on the outside of your door in the hallway, mischievous shipmates might add their own messages...or alter yours!

 This can be a fun way to interact with your fellow passengers, though.
 On a recent cruise, someone would write a new question each day.
 It was fun reading everyone's responses.